 I strongly suggest you should know your target audience and their needs first.
 Then, take stock of your own resources.
 For consumer-facing apps, like the one above, a hybrid approach might not be right because you have to get the UX right including the performance.

 Many people might suggest going the native route under such circumstances but I reckon you try the Flutter route.
 Check the features you need and see the support in the community.
-RN can score poorly on scalability and performance.
-But, when you want a quick MVP with minimal, simple features, RN can be a good bet.
+React Native can score poorly on scalability and performance.
+But, when you want a quick MVP with minimal, simple features, React Native can be a good bet.
 Otherwise, try out Flutter.
 Because native is going to cost you time and money.

 When it comes to B2B apps, these are usually flexible with respect to the US.
 Our primary objective here is to get s**t done.
 So, the hybrid can be the route here.